Here’s Our Rant About Macy’s Inc. (M)

-Macy’s Inc. (NYSE:M) went down by -3.40% from its latest closing price compared to the recent 1-year high of $22.30.
-The company’s stock price has collected 16.77% of gains in the last five trading sessions.
-MarketWatch.com reported 13 hours ago that Here are the biggest short squeezes in the stock market, including GameStop and AMC
+Macy’s Inc. (NYSE:M) went down by -0.72% from its latest closing price compared to the recent 1-year high of $22.30.
+The company’s stock price has collected 0.20% of gains in the last five trading sessions.
+Press Release reported on 02/01/21 that Macy’s Honors Black History and The Brilliant Legacies Of Black Creatives

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.